 Yep, it’s a second book by David Wiesner!
 Mr. Wuffles is a cat.
 A cat who seems uninterested in all the toys bought for him.
 But when he discovers a new toy that’s seemingly shown up on its own, he’s *very* interested in that.
 And the tiny alien creatures inside the “toy” are not happy about it.
 Will they be able to escape?
 This is a nearly wordless picture book, which I sometimes struggle with “reading” to my kiddo, but there’s so much going on here and the panels flow really well from one to the next.
 We had a great time with it.

 And that’s the list of our favorite children’s science fiction books!
-If you have any suggestions, please leave them in the comments – and thanks for sharing on social media or with friends!
+Thanks for reading!